tensorflow/ranking/docs/api_docs/python/tfr/keras/pipeline/DatasetHparams/dataset_reader.md

 </td>
 <td>
 A `tf.int64` scalar `tf.Tensor`, representing the number of elements from this dataset from which the new dataset will sample.
+To uniformly shuffle the entire dataset, use `buffer_size=dataset.cardinality()`.
 </td>
 </tr><tr>
 <td>